lskatz/fasten/README.md

 # Random Operations on Sequences Suite - ROSS

 Perform random operations on fastq files, using unix streaming.
-This is an implementation of the ROSS project but in the Rust language.

 ## Installation

+ROSS.rs is programmed in the Rust programming language.
+More information about Rust, including installation and the executable `cargo`, can be found at [rust-lang.org](https://www.rust-lang.org).

 After downloading, use the Rust executable `cargo` like so: